Are you on your way to burnout? Here's how to recognise the symptoms and avoid business burnout before it's too late.

 By way of example, here are two things that happened to me last week:

 - On one day I had so much to do that I went into complete overwhelm.
 I couldn’t concentrate on just one task and I was so anxious that I don’t even know if I got anything done.
 It was a waste of day spent stressing about how much I had to do.

 - A few days later I had even MORE to do.
-I was moving house, plus two deadlines, plus teaching two yoga classes in the afternoon which I hadn’t planned.
-I woke up with a stiff neck and a headache and I thought about everything I needed to do and I wanted to cry.
-I knew it was time to recalibrate (finally getting the message!)
-I thought “Screw everything!
-Nothing is worth me feeling like THIS!”
-So, the first thing I did was go and get a massage.
-It was amazing.
-As I relaxed in the massage, ideas for structuring the yoga class came to me.
-So that was sorted.
-Then I got home feeling so peaceful that I got into a zone and made my deadlines.
+I was moving house and I had two deadlines.
+I woke up with a stiff neck and a headache and when I thought about everything I needed to do, I wanted to cry.
+But instead, I thought “Screw everything!
+Nothing is worth me feeling like this!”
+So I went and got a massage and it was amazing.
+Relaxed and without a stiff neck I was able to get into a zone and make my deadlines.